-A technology roadmap as part of your strategy will help you to budget better, and know what's going to be new, and when.
+A technology roadmap as part of your strategy will help you to budget better and know what you'll need to invest in, and when.
 It'll stop those surprise costs and random invoices you didn't budget for.

 It can seem a little complicated to do this yourself.
 But if you're working with an IT support partner, this is definitely something they should be getting involved in too.